chargio/dockerfile-phoenix/README.md

 -----

 SRC_CODE: The https git address of the source code, defaults to a base phx image without ecto.
-MIX_ENV: THe environment to run the application (defaults to prod)
+MIX_ENV: The environment to run the application (defaults to prod)
+NODE_APP: The Dockerfile will run `npm run` on the ${PREFIX}/assets file, in case you are using an umbrella app In that case, you will need to define a `container`release to be able to use mix release on it and run it

 -----